CamdenClark/flyboy/README.md

 Templates are how you construct prompts that will be sent to ChatGPT.

-### Visual selection
+#### Visual selection

-A common thing you'd want to do is support adding something you've selected in visual mode to the contents of a prompt.
-Here's how you do that.
+Flyboy supports adding something you've selected in visual mode to the contents of a prompt:

 ```lua
 require('flyboy.config').setup({